venkatramanrenganathan/stochastic-system-gap/README.md

-# Distance Between Stochastic Linear Systems
+# Distance Between Stochastic SISO Linear Systems
 This repository contains the code to simulate and demonstrate distance measure between stochastic linear systems both in the frequency domain and time domain settings.

  **Associated Paper:** Venkatraman Renganathan and Sei Zhen Khong, `Distance Between Stochastic Linear Systems`, Submitted to the IEEE Transactions on Automatic Control, 2025.